SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-2-simple-calculations-exam-problems/exam-problems/vegetables-market/vegetables-market.md

 ## Input Data

 **Four numbers** are read from the console, one per line:
-* First line - Price per kilogram for vegetables - a floating-point number.
+* First line: price per kilogram for vegetables – a floating-point number.
-* Second line - Price per kilogram for fruits - a floating-point number.
+* Second line: price per kilogram for fruits – a floating-point number.
-* Third line - Total kilograms of vegetables - an integer.
+* Third line: total kilograms of vegetables – an integer.
-* Fourth line - Total kilograms of fruits - an integer.
+* Fourth line: total kilograms of fruits – an integer.

 **Constraints: All numbers will be within the range from 0.00 to 1000.00**